lightweight-component/SqlMan/website-src/src/docs/query/query-paging.md

 ## Paging with Custom Page Size and Number

-The second example shows how to retrieve paginated results by specifying the page number and page size:
+The second example shows how to retrieve paginated results by specifying the record start and limit, like MySQL paging query:

 ```java
 PageResult<Map<String, Object>> result = new Sql(conn).input("SELECT * FROM article").page(3, 5);